qiime2/q2galaxy/README.md

 ```
 This command will skip installation of any tools as they are assumed to already be available in your environment.
 To disable that, you can omit the `--no_conda` flags from the above command.

+Note: this command can take quite some time as it will build the Galaxy UI from source.
+This will involve creating a lot of node modules via webpack which may appear intimidating, but the results should be cached afterwards so that they won't need to be repeated.

 Once that is finished, the server will be running on: `http://localhost:9090`

 ## DIY Everything